 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you or your child have liver disease, lung disease, high cholesterol or fats in the blood, any type of infection, swelling problems (such as ascites, peripheral edema, pleural effusion), or a history of skin cancer.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, lung disease, high cholesterol, or any type of infection.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.